Phenomenology of 2HDM with VLQs: Results and discussions

-where the signal strength variable $ \mu^f_i$ is defined as:
+where the signal strength variable $ \mu^f_i$ is defined as

-Here, $i$ stand for the production modes\footnote{$i=1$ correspond to gluon-gluon fusion $ggF$ with associated Higgs production $t\bar{t}h$ and $i=2$ stand for vector boson fusion $VBF$ with associated Higgs production $Vh$.} of the Higgs boson.
-The parameters with the subscript "SM" represents the correcponding values for SM.
-The experimentally obtained best-fit signal strength values which we have implemented in our analysis have been tabultaed in table.\ref{tab:HIGGS_datarun12}. $ \Delta\mu^{f\,2}_i $ represents the error associated with the experimental measurement.
-We use HiggsBounds-4.3.1 \cite{Bechtle:2013wla} to constrain the non-observation of neutral and/or charged Higgs bosons at LHC at $95\%$CL.
+in terms of a production cross-section, $\sigma$, and a decay Branching Ratio (BR).
+The parameters with the subscript ``SM" represents the corresponding values for the SM.
+The experimentally obtained best-fit signal strength values which we have implemented in our analysis are given in Tab. \ref{tab:HIGGS_datarun12}.
+Furthermore, in Eq. (\ref{chi2}), $ \Delta\mu^{f\,2}_i $ represents the error associated with the experimental measurement.
+We use HiggsBounds-4.3.1 \cite{Bechtle:2013wla} to constrain the non-observation of neutral and/or charged Higgs bosons at the LHC at $95\%$CL.